ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 ![Picture of Pendulum](imgs/Pendulum.png)
 :::

-A simple pendulum is one that is simple a point mass at the at the end of a massless string of length $L$.
+A simple pendulum is one that is simply a point mass at the at the end of a massless string of length $L$.
 A simple pendulum that is released from a small initial angle ($15 ^{\circ}$ or less) exhibits simple harmonic motion.
 For the case of the pendulum it is the angular position given by $\theta$ that follows Equation 1.
 That is to say:

 :::Figure:Equation
 $$